vsaias/cmpt125spring2026/assignments/a1/README.md

 Binary tokens pop the *top two* elements off the stack and push the result back onto the stack.
 If the stack has less than two elements, it's an error.

-- `+` is addition.
+- **`+` is addition**.
 It pops the top two elements of the stack, adds them, and pushes the result back onto the stack.
-- `-` is subtraction.
+- **`-` is subtraction**.
 It pops the top two elements of the stack, subtracts the second element from the first, and pushes the result back onto the stack.
   The order is the top element minus the second element.
-- `*` is multiplication.
+- **`*` is multiplication**.
 It pops the top two elements of the stack, multiplies them, and pushes the result back onto the stack.
-- `/` is division.
+- **`/` is division**.
 It pops the top two elements of the stack, divides the first element by the second, and pushes the result back onto the stack.
 It's an error if the second element is 0.

-If enter is pressed after any of these tokens, then the top element of the stack is printed to the console.
+If enter is pressed after any of these binary tokens, then the top element of the stack is printed to the console.

 ### Unary Tokens

 Unary tokens pop the *top* element off the stack and push the result back onto the stack.
 If the stack is empty, it's an error.

-- `abs` is absolute value.
+- **`abs` is absolute value**.
 It pops the top element of the stack, takes the absolute value of it, and pushes the result back onto the stack.
-- `sin` is sine.
+- **`sin` is sine**.
 It pops the top element of the stack, takes the sine of it, and pushes the result back onto the stack.
-- `cos` is cosine.
+- **`cos` is cosine**.
 It pops the top element of the stack, takes the cosine of it, and pushes the result back onto the stack.
-- `sqrt` is square root.
+- **`sqrt` is square root**.
 It pops the top element of the stack, takes the square root of it, and pushes the result back onto the stack.
 It's an error if the element is negative.

-If enter is pressed after any of these tokens, then the top element of the stack is printed to the console.
+If enter is pressed after any of these unary tokens, then the top element of the stack is printed to the console.

-- `dup` duplicates the top element of the stack.
+- **`dup` duplicates the top element of the stack**.
 It pushes a copy of the top element onto the stack.
-- `drop` removes the top element of the stack.
+- **`drop` removes the top element of the stack**.
 It pops the top element of the stack and discards it.

 ### Command Tokens

 - `clear` or `c` clears the stack, i.e. removes all elements from the stack.
 - `print` or `p` prints the stack, i.e. prints all elements of the stack to the console.
 - `help` or `h` or `?` prints a help message to the console.
+See below for an example help message.
 - `quit` or `q` or `exit` quits the program.

 ## Error Handling

-When an error occurs, you should `throw` a `runtime_error` with a helpful error message.
+When an error occurs, the calculator should `throw` a `runtime_error` with a helpful error message.
 This should never crash the program, and the user should only see the error message.
 For example:

 ```
 RPN Calculator (type 'h' for help, 'q' to quit)